PlanBGmbH/flinkey-web-components/README.md

 ## Introduction

 This project provides some [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) built for usage in combination with the [flinkey API](https://developers.flinkey.com/api/v3/getting-started/).
-The reason to build these collection of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) was that some functionality is provided via [flinkey API](https://developers.flinkey.com/api/v3/getting-started/) but there is no pre-built UI for some of these endpoints anywhere.
+The reason to build these collection of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) was that some functionality is provided via [flinkey API](https://developers.flinkey.com/api/v3/getting-started/) only but there is no pre-built UI for that functionality anywhere.
 Therefore each customer of WITTE Digital needs to build their own UI that consumes these specific endpoints.

 ## Getting started